 - The funding agency may not view future proposals from UM favorably if there is a history of incomplete technical reports, which can affect other UM PIs

-- Financial reports are prepared by ORSP from Banner, UM’s official financial system
+- Financial reports are prepared by OSP from Banner, UM’s official financial system

-- Patent & Inventions reports as well as Property & Equipment reports are prepared by ORSP in cooperation with the department and PI
+- Patent & Inventions reports as well as Property & Equipment reports are prepared by OSP in cooperation with the department and PI

-- ORSP sends a Grant End Memo to the PI and department 60 days before the grant end date.
-The department is given a certain number of days (60 on federal awards, often less on others) to submit necessary cost transfers, which gives ORSP a certain number of days (30 on federal awards, often less on others) to process necessary adjustments and submit the final financial report by the due date.
+- OSP sends a Grant End Memo to the PI and department 60 days before the grant end date.
+The department is given a certain number of days (60 on federal awards, often less on others) to submit necessary cost transfers, which gives OSP a certain number of days (30 on federal awards, often less on others) to process necessary adjustments and submit the final financial report by the due date.
 The Grant End Memo is a reminder to move recurring charges and is also a reminder to submit a time extension if the work will not be completed by the end date.
 Note that expenses incurred within the final 90 days of an award may be closely scrutinized for allowability.

-- PI can send an electronic copy of the final technical report to ORSP, but the PI is responsible for sending technical reports to the sponsor.
-Sometimes coordination with ORSP is necessary if the sponsor wants to receive all final reports in one package.
+- PI can send an electronic copy of the final technical report to OSP, but the PI is responsible for sending technical reports to the sponsor.
+Sometimes coordination with OSP is necessary if the sponsor wants to receive all final reports in one package.

-- ORSP sends a Record Retention Memo to the PI and department that includes a record destroy date.
-UM’s current record retention guideline is 5 years following closeout of the award by ORSP.
+- OSP sends a Record Retention Memo to the PI and department that includes a record destroy date.
+See UM’s current record retention guidelines.
 In the event of an audit, an undocumented expense is an unallowable expense.
 Unallowable expenses are refunded to the sponsor, and in the case of a general audit, these can be extrapolated and a percentage of unallowable expense can be applied to all awards, resulting in a significant financial penalty for UM.
 Serious audit findings can jeopardize all federal funding for UM, including student loans.
-In the event of an audit, record retention is increased to 5 years following the resolution of the audit.
+In the event of an audit, record retention is increased following the resolution of the audit.